Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: A Syntactic Expression for MaxHorn2Sat

 \subsection{One-literal MaxHorn2Sat clauses}

 As mentioned earlier, convert one-literal clauses to two-literal clauses.
-(We do this, so that we can simply count the number of $(x,y)$ tuples that satisfy $\phi$.)
+(We do this, so that we can simply count the number of $(x,y,i)$ tuples that satisfy $\phi \land \tau \land \gamma$.)

-If the literal is positive, then create a special predicate called $BothPos(x, y)$, as if the clause is $x \vee y$; but of course, we set $y$ to FALSE, so $y$ has no effect.
-So we use
+If the literal is positive, then create a predicate called $OnePos(x)$, create a constant called $NULL$, and set the second literal $y$ to $NULL$, as if the clause is $x \vee y$; The clause is true iff $x$ is true.